egemenimre/satmad/docs/utils/timeinterval.rst

         TimeDelta(60.0, format='sec'),
     )

-The resulting time intervals can be quickly shown as
+The resulting time intervals can be quickly shown as:

     >>> str(interval_with_end_time)
     '[ 2020-04-11T00:00:00.000  2020-04-11T00:10:00.000 ]\n'